JoSt1703/positive_incidence_reporting/README.md

 - The design is easily extendable.
 The current frontend can be quickly connected to a backend and database when needed.

 ## Page Setup
-The react app consist of 5 pages:
+The React app consists of 5 pages:
-- The Homepage: just the first page
+- The Homepage
-- PositiveEntry: for enering the positive data
+- A form to enter Positive Events in Cybersecurity
-- NegativeEntry: for enering the negative data
+- A form to enter Cybersecurity Incidents
-- PositiveViewEdit: to view and edit positive data
+- A log to view and edit Positive Events
-- NegativeViewEdit: to view and edit negative data
+- A log to view and edit Incidents